pranaysuyash/sig_ext_fastapi_react/docs/GUMROAD_QUICK_START.md

 A: Your license works on up to 3 computers.

 **Q: What if I need help?**
-A: Email support@signkit.app - we respond within 24-48 hours.
+A: Email support@signkit.work - we respond within 24-48 hours.

 **Q: What about updates?**
 A: All v1.x updates are FREE.
 Future major versions (v2.0) available at upgrade pricing.